TanMolk/NextDish/README.md

 #### With IntelliJ

-1. Find the "BackendApplication.java" and Run it.
+1. First delete ":test" of Key in application.yami located in resources folder, then find the "BackendApplication.java" and press run button next to main method and run it.
 It will show errors.
 This action aims to get this thing below.
    <img height="300" width="500" src="./static/Run-Backend-1.png" />

 2. Then set environment variable with following steps